 Behind this offensive line, hopefully, not very often.
 But the nature of the position is that you're going to get hit.
 But when he does, he won't be at any greater risk to get hurt than if he hadn't torn up his knee.

 Because the Eagles aren't stupid.
-And it would be make no sense to play him if he's not ready.
-But it would also make no sense to NOT play him if he IS ready.
+And it would make no sense to play him if he's not ready.
+But it would also make no sense to not play him if he is ready.